Christopher Manson: Background

 Born in Buffalo, New York, Manson graduated in 1975 from the Nova Scotia College of Art and Design in Halifax, Nova Scotia, having specialized in printmaking.
 He also obtained a Master of Fine Arts from the State University of New York at New Paltz (SUNY New Paltz).

 He returned to Buffalo, where he took a job at a local arts council in arts management, a position that required fundraising skills.
 "It wasn't for me," he later recalled.
 "I figured out that I was tired of helping others make their art."

 Career

-After illustrating a friend's cookbook, he published the phenomenally popular children's book, MAZE: Solve the World's Most Challenging Puzzle (1985), issued by the major publishing house Henry Holt and Company.
-The book promised a $10,000 award to whoever solved the book's many visual puzzles, and even though the contest has long since ended, the book remains in print, and was reissued as a computer game in CD-ROM format.
+After illustrating a friend's cookbook, he published the puzzle book, MAZE: Solve the World's Most Challenging Puzzle (1985), issued by the publishing house Henry Holt and Company.
+The book promised a $10,000 award to whoever solved the book's many visual puzzles, and even after the contest has ended, the book remained in print, and was reissued as a computer game in CD-ROM format.